Analytic force-free jet from disk-fed rotating black holes: New Vacuum fields in flat spacetime

-Likewise, as $d \rightarrow 0$, the two transformations correctly reduce to the transformation from the radial field, which corresponds to the limiting field of the hyperbolic solution, to the respective limits of the solutions: from radial to parabolic,
+Likewise, as $d \rightarrow 0$, the two transformations correctly reduce to the transformation from the radial field, which corresponds to the limiting field of the hyperbolic field, to the respective limits of the new solutions: from radial to parabolic,

 and from radial to dipolar,

 These transformations are reported in Appendix~\ref{apx:A}.